Christopher Evans (outlaw): Media coverage

 Hearst sent several reporters, photographers and sketch artists to Visalia, including reporter Henry “Pete” D. Bigelow.
 On October 7, the story of the Dalton Gang's death in Coffeyville was quickly overshadowed when Bigelow published a story in the Examiner of how he obtained a personal interview with Evans and Sontag.
 On September 27, Bigelow was interviewing residents of the mountains with Evans’ friend Clark Moore, to see how they had been treated by the outlaws and detectives.
 One evening, Bigelow asked Moore if they could stop at the cabin of John Coffee for dinner.
 When Moore arrived at the door he was surprised to find Evans and Sontag inside and asked if they would be willing to grant Bigelow an interview.
 They happily obliged him.
 Bigelow then sat with the outlaw in the back bedroom, taking down their version of recent events.
 In the interview, Evans and Sontag attested their innocence.
 Although they did not deny that they killed any men, they claimed it was in self-defense, and that they were being unjustly hunted by “blood-hunters”.
 Evans also expressed anger over how the lawmen had treated his family, and pledged revenge against detective Will Smith.

-The Fresno Republican and Tulare Times, accused Bigelow's interview of being fabricated, but a letter later sent to the Examiner, signed by Evans and Sontag, authenticated the interview.
+The Fresno Republican and Tulare Times accused Bigelow's interview of being fabricated, but a letter later sent to the Examiner, signed by Evans and Sontag, authenticated the interview.

-Along with the reporters from the Examiner, there were also several reporters who rode with the different posse's that roamed the mountains, including one reporter, Joe P. Carroll, who served as war correspondent for several different papers.
+Along with the reporters from the Examiner, there were also several reporters who rode with the different posses that roamed the mountains, including one reporter, Joe P. Carroll, who served as war correspondent for several different papers.